Download page Custom Install.

 You can set up an HA pair at a later time.
 See Set Up a High Availability Deployment for additional setting requirements and to learn how to add a secondary controller after your initial installation.

 - Optional: Enter the Tenancy Mode.

 - Under Advanced, enter additional information for your HA pair.

 Enter the required Username and Passwords.
 The default Controller Admin Username is admin.If you do not install a Controller at this time, you can always do so later by navigating to the Controller page in the GUI and clicking Install Controller.

 - Install Events Service:

 - Select the Profile size for your Events Service.
 See Controller System Requirements for more information on the sizing requirements.

 Optional: Enter the Installation and Data Directory.

 You do not need to specify the installation or data directory for the Events Service installation.
-If you do, use a different one from the platform directory.
+If you do, use a different one from the platform or mysql data directory.